Learn with A.I.

 Dr. Philippa Hardman came up with this idea, using ChatGPT and 3 different note-taking formats – Cornell Notes, Concept/Mind Mapping, and Driving Questions.
 After you take your class notes, you could prompt your A.I. tool with (paraphrasing Hardman's piece): "You are a professor of [insert subject of your notes here].
 First you will review my notes on [subject] below.
 Explain core concepts back to me using simple terms and analogies, identify any core concepts that I missed, provide real-world examples of each, compare and contrast them, explain how they're related, then create a list of quiz questions based on them to test my knowledge of these concepts.
 Wait until I answer each question and then help me correct and refine my answers and repeat the questions until I have answered all sufficiently."
 Then you actually paste your notes into the prompt and get to work.
 If you want to use a specific note-taking method, revise the first instruction to add "structure my notes using [note-taking method]."
 Wow!

 Don't understand that difficult concept or type of problem from your college course?
-Ask an A.I. chatbot to explain it to you at a high school level or a middle school level if you're still struggling to grasp it, etc. Then, try to create your own explanation in your own words and act like you’re the teacher (a form of Elaboration, or take it even further with the Feynman Technique).
-Some tools can help you generate flash cards and practice quizzes so you can maximize your time by focusing on learning that content on a deeper level over time – but make sure you’re directing the A.I. to use trusted sources.
+Ask an A.I. chatbot to explain it to you at a high school level, or a middle school level if you're still struggling to grasp it, etc. Then, try to create your own explanation in your own words and act like you're the teacher (a form of Elaboration, or take it even further with the Feynman Technique).
+Some tools can help you generate flash cards and practice quizzes so you can maximize your time by focusing on learning that content on a deeper level over time – but make sure you're directing the A.I. to use trusted sources.

 If your professor allows this usage of AI in their course, when you're working on a paper or speech, try pasting in some of your sentences when you get stuck, ask it to find the holes in your argument, or prompt it to help you edit from the perspective of good writing principles or a certain style manual.
 You could ask it to tailor your draft speech, website text, or social media post to a particular kind of audience and then polish it from there based on your own style and sense of purpose.
 If you get stuck in your creative work, ask A.I. to help you with whatever that step is to build momentum – the planning, nailing the problem you're trying to solve, where to go next...
 Then, take all of this further by using your own reasoning to evaluate and learn from the suggestions you get so you can carry that forward on your own to the next situation.

-Sometimes the point of what you’re reading, watching, or listening to for a class may actually be the experience of going through that itself and the important learning this experience offers.
-But, other times, reading (especially) can pose particularly difficult challenges – it could be the style of writing, the length, the specialized terms or background knowledge and context that aren’t explained that the author assumes you already know.
+Sometimes the point of what you're reading, watching, or listening to for a class may actually be the experience of going through that itself and the important learning this experience offers.
+But, other times, reading (especially) can pose particularly difficult challenges – it could be the style of writing, the length, the specialized terms or background knowledge and context that aren't explained that the author assumes you already know.
 For those terms and background knowledge, try the strategies above to get A.I. to help you generate and absorb explanations as you go or ask for a broader perspective on its significance to a field of study or culture in general (Ex.
-“Define special terms in The Structure of Scientific Revolutions” and/or “Explain the significance of _____, “Synthesize all the book reviews of The Feeling of What Happens” ).
+"Define special terms in The Structure of Scientific Revolutions", "Explain the significance of _____", or "Synthesize all the book reviews of The Feeling of What Happens").
 Then, try creating your own perspective on this material that not only captures its arguments on its own terms, but takes it further to connect it with your own life and experience, other examples you can think of, and helps you to form your own unique position on the merits and weaknesses of the arguments presented.